Sports Science Institute of South Africa, Cape Town

 Will Ross, September 4, 2017

-Cape Town might be littered with trails, surf breaks and adorable beaches, but its centre of gravity for sports training no doubt hangs in the Newlands neighbourhood.
-This part of town is perched on the foot of Table Mountain and is home to two major stadiums for rugby and cricket as well as a world-class gym, Sport Science Institute of South Africa (SSISA).
-Opened way back in 1995, it’s remarkable to think now how visionary the project was, given it is still heralded in elite sport and wellness circles.
+Cape Town might be littered with trails, surf breaks and adorable beaches, but its centre of gravity for elite sports training no doubt hangs in the Newlands neighbourhood.
+This part of town is home to two major stadiums for rugby and cricket as well as a world-class gym, Sport Science Institute of South Africa (SSISA).
+Opened way back in 1995, SSISA continues to act as a visionary in the world of sports training facilities, and is visitable for athletic tourists visiting the Cape.

 Day use of the finess centre is R155, with 10-pass booklets priced at R1185.
 Contact firstname.lastname@example.org to get more information.